blitzcode/rsvp/README.md

 ![rsvp](https://raw.github.com/blitzcode/rsvp/master/img/call_tree_outgoing.png)

 The outgoing tree shows the functions invoked from the selected one.
 A hit count and percentage is displayed for the directly called (first level) functions.
-The percentage is based on how much time is spend in the called function and its descendants relative to all functions called from the selected one.
-As an example, a value of 25% for function A would mean a quarter of the time spend in the entire outgoing call tree was spend in A and its descendants.
+The percentage is based on how much time is spent in the called function and its descendants relative to all functions called from the selected one.
+As an example, a value of 25% for function A would mean a quarter of the time spend in the entire outgoing call tree was spent in A and its descendants.
 There is no further statistics for the subtree of a direct callee, and its coloring is solely based on the first level function.

 The red highlighted line repeats the selected function name and shows three sample counts: